mkolodii/Portfolio/README.md

 2) A graphic design showcasing 4 entry level motorcycles with accessibility data.
 An additional 2 page rationale report is attached.

+3) A step-by-step tutorial instructing a user how to use Cricut products in order to design and press a T-shirt.

-3) A 19 slide PowerPoint tutorial instructing users how to change a string on an acoustic bass guitar.
+4) A tutorial instructing users how to change a string on an acoustic bass guitar.

-4) An original graphic design of the Chicago STC newsletter "Byline" with liberal use of space and color.
+5) An original graphic design of the Chicago STC newsletter "Byline" with liberal use of space and color.

-5) A consumer focused process description showcasing how to purchase a bass amplifier from Fender.com
+6) A consumer focused process description showcasing how to purchase a bass amplifier from Fender.com

-6) A spreadsheet listing key information about the Youth Leadership Institute's programs.
+7) A spreadsheet listing key information about the San Mateo Youth Leadership Institute's programs.

-7) The README.
+8) The README.

-8) SOP for campfire starting.
+9) SOP for campfire starting.
 Formatted as a regulated-industry compliant document.

-9) How to get started with Adobe InDesign tutorial.
+10) How to get started with Adobe InDesign tutorial.
 Designed as an onboarding document for newly hired virtual teachers.